 Once the OpenGL interception mechanism is in place, some very simple but useful stream transformations can be made.
-One simple method is to cause everything to be drawn in wireframe.
-This is useful for observing how the geometry changes in programs that use level-of-detail methods.
+The simplest transformations change the operation of a single library call.
+For example, one simple method is to cause every triangle to be drawn in wireframe.
+This may be done by simply drawing a triangle's outline every time a triangle should be drawn.
+This is useful for observing how the geometry changes in programs that use level-ofdetail methods.
 Other similar changes include perturbing normals and colors, quantizing color values, or making objects translucent.
-All the performance evaluation and debugging tools cited earlier can be implemented by processing a stream of graphics commands.

 Changing the stream directly like this can support interesting extensions, but this method is limited.
-The extensions that can be created in this manner are "local" in the sense that they cannot consider information contained in other parts of the stream when making changes.
-This means that things like connectivity information cannot be obtained.
+These modifications are "local" in the sense that they cannot consider information contained in other parts of the stream when making changes.
+This means that information like connectivity cannot be obtained.
 Also, since the stream is processed serially, there is no easy way to reorder operations; for example, to draw all the polygons in a scene in a sorted order.
+All the performance evaluation and debugging tools cited earlier can be implemented by processing the stream of graphics commands in this manner.

-In a previous paper [12], we explored some of the potential for stylistic alterations possible with these local stream transformations.
+In a previous paper [2001], we explored some of the potential for stylistic alterations possible with these local stream transformations.
 Some of these included a simple depth-cued wireframe renderer, a very simple pencil-sketch renderer that drew the outlines of every triangle in the scene, and a colored-pencil style that drew sketchy approximations of each triangle with quantized colors.